Nourish - A Selection of Sides and Mains for an Epic Christmas Feast

 Green Kitchen Stories – Mustard Quinoa, Cranberry & Kale Salad

-This salad is made using Red quinoa with a mustard and lemon dressing, served with fresh kale, pomegranate seeds, cranberries, and roasted pecans.
+This salad is made using red quinoa with a mustard and lemon dressing.
+It’s served with fresh kale, pomegranate seeds, cranberries, and roasted pecans.
 It’s perfect for any holiday gathering and makes a great side dish on Christmas Day.

-¼ cup dried cranberries, preferably unsweetened or sweetened with apple juice
+- ¼ cup dried cranberries, preferably unsweetened or sweetened with

-Bring to a boil, reduce heat, and simmer until a curly string-like germ has separated from the circular part, 15–20 minutes.
-Let cool slightly.
+- Bring to a boil, reduce heat, and simmer for 15–20 minutes.
+Then, let it cool slightly.

-Meanwhile, whisk oil, lemon zest and juice, and mustard in a bowl until smooth and creamy; season mustard dressing with salt.
+- Whilst the quinoa is cooking, whisk oil, lemon zest and juice, plus the mustard in a bowl until smooth and creamy.
+Season the mustard dressing with salt to your taste.

 Hemsley and Hemsley – Coconut Roasted Sprouts with Cranberries

-1. Preheat the oven to 200°C/400°F and place a large roasting tray with the coconut oil in the oven to melt.
+1. Preheat the oven to 200°C and place a large roasting tray with the coconut oil in the oven to melt.

 2. Slice off the ends of the sprouts, remove any brown or yellow skins and halve any larger ones.